Bilelkabtni/github-top-starred-user/README.md

 Please use node js and run npm install.

 To request the GITHUB api please create **.env** file in the main project and insert your generated token there.
+This is needed in case of higher rate request limit
 Example:
 ```
 # .env